kostasKar/ArduinoPID/README.md

  ### 4. Reset the controller

- The internal state of the controller can be reset.
+ The internal state of the controller can be reset if needed.
- Optionally, the user can apply the current measurement during reset so that there is no derivative kick if it is reset at a non-zero position
+ Optionally, the user can apply the current measurement during reset so that there is no derivative kick if reset is called at a non-zero position

 ```
 pid.reset();